DellieKate/ISK1001_Assessment3/feedback_log.md

   2. Update the System Requirements section to mention that Git must be installed before running `git clone`.
   3. Add a short, basic installation and usage summary to the main `README.md` for quick reference.
   4. Review the 'Class and Function Usage' documentation and consider adding more examples showing interaction between classes and functions.

+  ### Entry #3: Feedback Received – Lack of Consent Mechanism

+  - **The specific documentation checked:**
+    `reception.py` (patient data entry workflow) and overall application data collection process.

+  - **When it was checked:**
+    2025-08-06

+  - **Who checked it:**
+    Ahmed Karakaci (external reviewer)

+  - **Any feedback provided:**
+    "There’s no step in the app to confirm that the patient has given consent before their personal and health information is entered.
+This could be a legal and ethical issue under privacy laws.
+A small fix would be to add a prompt to confirm consent before saving the record.
+I am not familiar with Australian privacy laws, so cannot make recommendations but they should be easy to find.
+Cross reference them with laws and frameworks that deal with the collection of senstitive personal data, of which, medical records and biographical details will among them."

+  - **Any actions to do based on the feedback provided:**
+    1. Create a **consent confirmation prompt** in the `add_patient` function of `reception.py` that requires the user to confirm the patient has been informed and has agreed to data collection.
+    2. Prevent record creation if consent is not confirmed.
+    3. Update `INSTRUCTIONS.md` and `README.md` to document the new consent step.
+    4. Add inline code comments explaining the legal basis (if necessary APP 3 and APP 5).
+    5. Link to the full analysis in `ETHICAL_SECURITY.md` for detailed legal and technical reasoning.